ophal/core/INSTALL.md

 can be implemented with a FastCGI wrapper on Apache, Nginx, Lighttpd and several other web servers.

+NOTE: Ophal is compatible with SQLite and PostgreSQL only.

 ### Apache
 Enable mod_rewrite and mod_cgi, then use following configuration for reference: